jgrancell/puppet-k8s/README.md

 # Kubernetes Module

-This module is responsible for installing and configuring Kubernetes masters and workers.
+This module is responsible for installing and configuring Kubernetes masters and workers in an automation-focused fashion.

+It is expected that when using this module you are using GitOps tools (such as Argo) for cluster configuration, as well as IaC tools (such as Terraform) to generate certificates and provision servers.

 #### Table of Contents